-- The YMCA promotes healthy eating habits and uses the Canada Food Guide as a resource when providing snacks to children. - Children's lunches should include a re-freezable ice pack as our fridge cannot accommodate lunch kits. - Please have your child's lunch ready to serve in a microwavable container if it needs to be heated.
-Staff do not have time to prepare meals. - A healthy afternoon snack consisting of fruits and vegetables will be provided daily. - Our curriculum encourages choice as much as possible throughout all aspects of your child's day; this includes all interactions with food as well.
-Children will be offered multiple occasions to eat lunch and snacks including a Y provided afternoon snack.

-• All of our programs are Peanut Free.
+- Please provide a healthy snack and drink for your child each day. - Our curriculum encourages choice as much as possible throughout all aspects of your child's day; this includes all interactions with food as well.
+Children will be offered multiple occasions to eat lunch and snacks, including a healthy afternoon snack consisting of fruits and vegetables. - All our programs are nut-free.
 Please ensure that you check food labels carefully for the safety of all participants.